 Because I started so far back I was passed by only a few, very few, but did pass many riders.
 Some of them were riding but many were walking.
 I tried not to look up the road because it is disheartening to see riders stopped or quitting.

 But seeing riders pushing their bikes doesn’t have to be completely deflating.
 I started to make it a game.
 I no longer worried that the mountain was punishing and would soon punish me in the same manner.
-Instead a walker became a target.
+Instead, a walker became a target.
 Someone to pass.
-So I started to relish the site of someone pushing their bike.
+So I started to relish the sight of someone pushing their bike.
 It wasn’t easy catching a rider up the road but it was easy catching a walker.

 Sometime after three miles the thought of abandoning or even walking left my mind.
 And my mind turned to finishing today and coming back next year.

 The dirt section was scary.
 I tried to get through the entire section seated since I crashed last year when I stood.
 This year there was a very nasty crash ahead of me.
 A rider went down hard and was down right on the edge of a steep drop.
 I immediately called for “MEDIC!” behind me hoping the call would go back down the road to a radio communications operator who was sitting at the beginning of the section.
 Soon other riders picked up my call and I heard them relay the call for “MEDIC!”
 The call, which I had started, made it back down to the radioman.
 A medic soon came down from the summit on an ATV to assist.
 I never found out what happened to the man.

 I was conflicted as to whether to stop or not.
 Getting restarted going uphill in this 12-16% dirt section was almost impossible.
 Plus I would have no clue on how to assist an injured rider, other than to keep him from rolling off the road to his death.
 But as I approached he was swearing at one rider who was trying to assist him so that made my decision easy.
 The thought of beating last year’s time never entered my mind.